 3. Stamp with an electronic print

-A print stamp and watermark would be automatically introduced in the system on every PDF reworking of a GMP file every time users view, adjust, or publish it in Meridian Cloud for Biological Sciences to provide a key timestamp.
+A print stamp and watermark would be automatically introduced in the system on every PDF reworking of a GMP file every time users view, adjust, or publish it in the cloud to provide a key timestamp.
 This can aid in understanding which document is the most recent and up-to-date edition and remain consistent of work across time zones.

 Users will see a watermark across each document that shows the document’s status in addition to the print stamp.